-- Ensure that all children in care are made to feel welcome and included. - Have high expectations of children in care's involvement in learning and educational progress. - Be aware of the emotional, psychological and social effects of loss and separation from birth families. - Understand the reasons which may be behind a child in care's behaviour, and why they may need more support than other children. - Understand how important it is to see children in care as individuals and not to publicly treat them differently from their peers. - Appreciate the central importance of showing sensitivity about who else knows about a child in care's status. - Understand what a PEP is and its importance in helping to create a shared understanding between teachers, carers, social workers and, depending on age and understanding, the child him or herself of what everyone needs to do to help them achieve their potential.
+- Understand how important it is to see LAC and PLAC as individuals and not to publicly treat them differently from their peers. - Appreciate the central importance of showing sensitivity about who else knows about a LAC and PLAC's status. - Understand what a PEP is and its importance in helping to create a shared understanding between teachers, carers, social workers and, depending on age and understanding, the child him or herself of what everyone needs to do to help them achieve their potential.